yawarhussain7/CSCE155-C-Lab02/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Today is 2023/10/18
+Your birthday was 1941/09/09
+Hello, DennisRitchie.
+You are 82 years, 5 weeks, and 4 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming